 Something surprising that happened during the 3-week cycle, that was completely unexpected, was my new found fascination with bus shelters!
-I mentioned earlier that we often slept in bus shelters, but most of our snack breaks during the night would also be in them, as they were generally lit by a street light and had a seat.
-I previously never noticed how much bus shelters can vary; they were made from brick, corrugated iron, glass and wood.
-Some had no seating, others a good big bench, and some a ridiculous slanted perch which was no use to man nor beast.
+I mentioned earlier that we often slept in bus shelters, but we found ourselves in them for most of our snack breaks during the night as well, as they were generally lit by a street light and had a seat.
+I previously never noticed how much bus shelters can vary; they varied from brick, corrugated iron, glass or wood structures..
+Some had no seating, others a substantial bench, and some a ridiculous slanted perch which was no use to man nor beast.
 You also had to look out for shelters where the walls didn’t go all the way to the floor, as these would allow the cold night air to whip up underneath making them pointless unless it was raining and you were desperate.
 The depth of the shelter is also important, if the end walls aren’t deep enough, again the wind whips around and in, reducing their quality score rating.
 I found myself looking out for them all day long, even though we didn’t need one until the night time.
 At each sighting I would analyse its credentials for a good break or power nap, I just couldn’t help myself.
 It is still happening now a month on from my return.
 In the car I automatically home in on every bus shelter I pass, and in my head, I can hear myself say “oooh that’s a nice one… and it looks quite new” or the likes of!
 I can’t help but mentally give them a mark for; weather protection, seating and sleeping availability as well as cleanliness.
-Haha, who would have thought!

 The boss of the Tour, Christian Prudhomme, famously said that the Tour exists to allow people to dream.
 How lucky was I to get to fulfil my dream of riding the Tour, and enjoy the freedom that 3 weeks on a bicycle gives.
 Nothing to do or think about other than peddling, whilst enjoying the stunning views and eating ice cream.